 Whiteheads will not go away from excessive washing and scrubbing your face.

 The extra scrubbing may actually irritate any existing acne that you may have if you aren’t following up with an AHA like mandelic or salicylic acid.
-But, more importantly, it's essential to know that whiteheads can cause long-lasting scarring if squeezed or picked at.
+But, more importantly, it's essential to know that whiteheads can cause long-lasting acne scarring if squeezed or picked at.

 How To Get Rid of Whiteheads